pacalso-jjc/2425-2nd-cc3-1e-rpg/wiki/Quest.md

   Q --> R[Guildmaster: Have you...
 What happened?]
   R --> S[Before you can answer, she gets up and checks on the door.
 She looks like she's making sure that no one is listening.
 She comes back and sits down.]

   S --> T[Guildmaster: Thanks to your efforts to the Courier Guild, you have been chosen with a special task.
 A letter and a package from the queen herself.
-You were supposed to meet with someone in Withering, but the it has been recently attacked.
+You were supposed to meet with someone in Wuthering, but the it has been recently attacked.
 I take it you were unfortunately caught in the middle of it.
 Do you have the letter and the package?]
   T --> U[Player: I do not remember the apothecary tending to me giving me anything.]
   U --> V[The guildmaster lets out an audible sigh of worry, but immediately composes herself.]
   V --> W[Guildmaster: I do not know how to help you with your matter.
 But I can suggest you to start with the people who may have helped you get back here in the Capital.
 Perhaps the apothecary who tended you may know.]